As a Trinity College student, you may not repeat a course under the following circumstances:

 ONLINE FORM: Course Repeat Request Form

-Note: If you repeat a course without permission of your academic dean, you will not receive credit for it.
+Note: If you repeat a course without permission of your academic dean, you will be administratively withdrawn from the course and will not receive credit for it.

 Pros and Cons of Repeating a Course in which a “D” Grade Was Earned